 Halogen Capsules & A Lamps

-Picture colors are reflected back to the eye by the light falling on them and a common measurement of how well color is rendered from artificial light is the level of colour rendering or CRI.
+Picture colors are physically seen by the eye from the reflected light falling on the artwork.
+A common measurement of how well color is rendered from artificial light is the Colour Rendering Index or CRI.

 All artwork should be lit with the highest quality of light source as possible.
 The measurement is currently in RA, with LED rendering colour at 98 RA or 98% true to life.
 General LED lamps currently render colours at approx 90RA which is acceptable.